 According to the official guidelines, the average height of the speed bumps or the speed breakers should be 0.1metres or 100mm.
 But a true Indian must have faced bumps much higher than that.
 Around 10-15% of the speed bumps on Indian roads follow the guidelines.
 Such roads include the highways or the newly constructed roads.
 You can still expect the height of many speed bumps to be around 150mm or maybe even 170mm.

 Other countries use 3-D printed potholes in order to slow down the traffic.
 In India, the authorities need not use such techniques.
 One rain and the straight plain roads turn into the worst nightmares of every driver.
 These have no official guidelines for sure!
 So you can expect them to be in a range of 50mm to 200mm.
 That’s deep!

 Although most of the Indian roads have been paved now, thanks to the Government, there are still a few roads left unpaved.
-These roads seem to be fun to drive for the most of the drivers until you here the underbody touching the ground and you start questioning yourself.
-These can lead to a great unease to the occupants of the car and damage to the car itself.
+These roads seem to be fun to drive for most of the drivers until you hear the underbody touching the ground and you start questioning yourself.
+These can lead to a great unease for the occupants of the car and damage to the car itself.

 So, how much Ground Clearance is good Ground Clearance?

 One thing for sure, you cannot expect your car to course through every obstacle, whatever be the height.
 And you won’t possibly come across large obstacles, until and unless you live in a hilly area.
 So, the answer to the question is a minimum of 170-180mm of ground clearance is required on the Indian roads.
 Note that this is the figure for an unladen car.
 Anything above that, and you will be able to course through obstacles easily, well, most of them!